ewhitesides/EventLogTools/README.md

 # EventLogTools
-Powershell Module that takes output as it comes out of a cmdlet and passes it down pipeline into Windows EventLog
+Powershell Module that takes output as it comes out of a cmdlet and passes it down pipeline into Windows EventLog.
+For example, as your custom cmdlet runs, it may output several verbose, information, warning, or error messages.
+Write-StreamToEventLog takes each message and passes it down to the Windows Event logname and Source of your choice.

 ## Usage Example
 ```powershell